 Increase your metabolism

-If you join a strength training program for the first time you might experience no weight loss and even slight weight gain at first.
-However, you’ll probably feel slimmer, because you actually are!
+If you join a strength training program for the first time, you might experience no weight loss and even slight weight gain at first.
+However, you’ll probably feel slimmer because you actually are!
 Muscles are denser than fat.
-To make sure you see the results accurately you should also measure your waist circumference a couple of times a month.
+To ensure you see the results accurately, you should also measure your waist circumference a couple of times a month.

-Besides stronger muscles to support the bones, weightlifting also improves bone density, preventing osteoporosis a disease which affects mostly women, although men can also develop it.
+Besides stronger muscles to support the bones, weightlifting also improves bone density, preventing osteoporosis, a disease that affects mostly women, although men can also develop it.
 Strength training also makes your joints more powerful and prevents them from becoming more rigid as you age.

 Pretty much anyone can benefit from strength training, and while you can gain muscle mass, women will certainly get it a lot harder than men.
 There are also many different weightlifting programs, and not all of them are dedicated for increasing the size of your muscles.